PhilipYip1988/python-tutorials/001_install/001_windows_install/readme.md

 ![img_373](./images/img_373.png)

 This can result in confusion as there are now 2 cells with 1.
-The Restart the Kernl and Run All Cells button can be pressed:
+The Restart the Kernel and Run All Cells button can be pressed:

 ![img_374](./images/img_374.png)